-The members of Christian Connections for International Health span the globe.
-They have long-term working relationships with numerous faith groups, health systems and governments.
-They are uniquely placed to hear and voice the concerns of both health professionals and ordinary citizens.
-Here CCIH has gathered statements about family planning, its history, and its current strengths and weaknesses in several countries of the Global South.
+Many Christian organizations provide family planning.
+They have long-term working relationships with numerous faith groups, health systems and governments and are uniquely placed to hear and voice the concerns of both health professionals and ordinary citizens.

 Choices Radio Series | The Ecumenical Pharmaceutical Network worked with a radio station in Plateau State Nigeria to produce a series of programs called “Choices” about family planning.
 The guests include representatives from the Ministry of Health, the Christian Association of Nigeria and academic institutions.
 Recordings of selected segments are available on the CCIH YouTube Channel.